isabella232/dtm.en/help/using/tools-reference/add-aem-contextub-tool.md

 Use the AEM ContextHub tool to integrate Dynamic Tag Management with the Adobe Experience Manager (AEM) ContextHub (AEM's version of the data layer).
 You can also use this tool to integrate DTM with any data layer, even for websites that do not use AEM.

-## Adobe Experience Manager ContextHub tool {#concept_F0D713695CA54807B6E2B66842421C32}

-Use the AEM ContextHub tool to integrate [!DNL Dynamic Tag Management] with the [!DNL Adobe Experience Manager] (AEM) ContextHub (AEM's version of the data layer).
-You can also use this tool to integrate DTM with any data layer, even for websites that do not use AEM.

 DTM customers often use data elements to map to their websites' data layers.
 For example, the data layer might include information that a user is looking at a particular product or has placed an item into the shopping cart.
 DTM can use this information in rule conditions and actions in a number of ways.
 This includes the sending of data to Analytics for reporting purposes or to Target to display customized content for the user.

 The AEM ContextHub tool solves many problems associated with data layers.
 Some data layers don't load at the top of the page.
 Other data layers are dynamic or asynchronous and change frequently as the page changes.
 In the past, both of these issues made it problematic for DTM to effectively send data or trigger actions.